syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Getting-Started.md

 You can set the Watermark for the CurrencyTextBox by using the WatermarkText property.
 To enable Watermark, you have to set the WatermarkTextIsVisible property to true.

-> _Note: WatermarkText is visible only when the value is null._
+> Note: WatermarkText is visible only when the value is null.

 {% highlight xml %}

-XAML
 <syncfusion:CurrencyTextBox x:Name="currencyTextBox" Height="25" Width="100" Value="{x:Null}" MinValue="-999" MaxValue="999"
  UseNullOption="True"   WatermarkText="Type Here" WatermarkTextIsVisible="True"/>
 {% endhighlight %}

 {% highlight C# %}

-C#
 currencyTextBox.UseNullOption = true;
 currencyTextBox.NullValue = null;
 currencyTextBox.WatermarkText = "Type Here";